compuphase/Black-Magic-Probe-Book/README.md

 # Embedded Debugging with the Black Magic Probe
 <img src="https://github.com/compuphase/Black-Magic-Probe-Book/blob/master/doc/BlackMagicProbe-front-cover.jpg" alt="Book cover" width="400" align="right">
-This guide covers setting up and using the [Black Magic Probe](https://github.com/blackmagic-debug/blackmagic/).
+This guide covers setting up and using the <a href="https://github.com/blackmagic-debug/blackmagic/">Black Magic Probe</a>.
 The Black Magic Probe is a relatively cheap JTAG/SWD probe for ARM Cortex micro-controllers.
 A distinguishing feature of the Black Magic Probe is that it embeds a GDB server.
 As a result, the GNU Debugger can directly connect to the Black Magic Probe.<br>

 While setting up and using the Black Magic Probe has also been covered in wikis and blogs, I found that those description often only scratched the surface of the subject.
 With this guide, I set out to give a more comprehensive account.
 Later, I also added specific notes on [ctxLink](http://www.sidprice.com/ctxlink/), a derivative of the Black Magic Probe that offers a WiFi connection.
 ## Utilities